sveltejs/svelte-preprocess/docs/preprocessing.md

 The Babel preprocessor accepts an options object which is passed onto the babel runtime.
 You can check the [Babel API reference](https://babeljs.io/docs/en/options#primary-options) for specific options.

-**Note**: `Svelte` expects your JavaScript to be in at least ES6 format, so make sure to set your Babel configuration accordingly.
+`Svelte` expects your JavaScript to be in at least ES6 format, so make sure to set your Babel configuration accordingly.

 _Note: If you want to transpile your app to be supported in older browsers, you must run babel from the context of your bundler._